 The 2016 coral bleaching event

-The Great Barrier Reef Marine Park Authority and Queensland Parks and Wildlife Service undertook in-water surveys form March – June 2016 and then September – November 2016 to assess the severity of the bleaching event and the survivorship of the same reefs six months later.
+The Great Barrier Reef Marine Park Authority and Queensland Parks and Wildlife Service undertook in-water surveys during March – June 2016 and then September – November 2016 to assess the severity of the bleaching event and the survivorship of the same reefs six months later.
 Reefs in the Whitsundays were monitored as part of this process.
 No in-water surveys were undertaken in the Mackay or Isaac areas.

 The first round of surveys documented widespread but patchy bleaching with varying levels of severity throughout the marine park in 2016 (GBRMPA).
 Reefs in the Whitsunday area sustained minor bleaching.